 Chase focuses primarily on construction litigation matters, including the enforcement and defense of bond, lien and indemnity claims and the resolution of construction contract disputes.
 His clients include owners, general contractors, subcontractors, suppliers, architects, engineers and sureties.
 Mr. Halsey also handles general commercial litigation matters at the firm.

 Russell is of counsel to Murphy Cordier PLC specializing in the areas of eminent domain, real estate valuation and acquisition, easements and rights-of-way, land use and zoning, water-rights, and real estate-related, commercial, and personal-injury defense litigation.
 Rusty has extensive experience counseling clients with respect to a wide array of legal issues and problems.
 Rusty’s primary focus is with real property-related matters.

 After practicing law for the past 37 years in the State of Arizona, 31 years as a principal shareholder of the law firm of Myers & Jenkins P.C., Scott joined Murphy Cordier PLC as a partner on April 17, 2017.
+As of January 1, 2020, Scott has taken Senior Counsel status with the firm.
 Scott brings extensive experience in most facets of real estate law, including the acquisition and sale of commercial and residential real estate, commercial and residential landlord/tenant law, commercial and residential leasing, easements and rights of way, and general real estate litigation.
 Scott also has extensive experience in representing secured and unsecured creditors in complex civil and bankruptcy matters, including mortgage defaults, breach of contract actions and commercial torts.
 Scott also has substantial experience in representing clients involving shareholder, partnership and membership disputes and any resulting civil litigation.